Winisition/SPY500_Constituent_Analysis/README.md

 Note: This analysis uses current S&P 500 constituents only, applied historically.
 A full historical reconstruction would require point-in-time membership data, which isn't publicly available in clean form.

-The S&P 500 is treated as shorthand for "the market": A diversified basket of America's largest companies.
+The S&P 500 is treated as shorthand for "the market", a diversified basket of America's largest companies.
 But is it really?

 ![alt text](image.png)
 Tickers in the index often changes more often than it seems.
 The median constituent has been in for about 20 years, with most tenures under 15.
 However, a small exceptional group of names has been there since the 1960s.